Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/README.md

 ## Requirements
-In order to facilitate the execution of the Notebooks and of the scripts I have prepared an [`environment.yml`](./environment.yml) file to be used to install an environment with [Anaconda](https://www.continuum.io/downloads):
+The exercise is completed as a Jupyter notebook, and in order to facilitate the execution of it  I have prepared an [`environment.yml`](./environment.yml) file to be used to install an environment with [Anaconda](https://www.continuum.io/downloads):

 ```sh
 conda env create -f environment.yml